drabbit17/Exploratory_Data_ass2/README.md

 PM2.5 Emissions Data (*summarySCC_PM25.rds*): This file contains a data frame with all of the PM2.5 emissions data for 1999, 2002, 2005, and 2008.
 For each year, the table contains number of tons of PM2.5 emitted from a specific type of source for the entire year.

 *Main variables*:
-- *Ffip*s: A five-digit number (represented as a string) indicating the U.S. county
+- *Fips*: A five-digit number (represented as a string) indicating the U.S. county
 - *SCC*: The name of the source as indicated by a digit string (see source code classification table) Pollutant: A string indicating the pollutant
 - *Emissions*: Amount of PM2.5 emitted, in tons
 - *Type*: The type of source (point, non-point, on-road, or non-road)